airalab/robonomics-smarthome/docs/sds_connect.md

 ```bash
 nano python_scripts/config.config
 ```
-And add there information about your user account:
+And add there information about your user account (instruction of how to create account is [here](https://wiki.robonomics.network/docs/en/create-account-in-dapp/)):
 ```
 [user]
 SEED = <raw_or_mnemonic_seed_from_your_user_account>